 Yet another example is Colonel Sebastian Moran.
 He appears in only one story (The Adventure of the Empty House), some occasional mention here and there and a play, but thanks to some fairly badass background details and actions, he really struck a cord with readers.
 While little more than a Villain of the Week in the story, he has since grown to a far larger character in other Sherlock Holmes works, often serving as the Evil Counterpart to Watson (such as in A Game of Shadows).

 Fan Wank: One of the older, best-established, and most erudite examples, and still going strong.
 People have written dissertations that are, essentially, Holmes Fan Wank that's Shown Their Work.
+Trying to work out inconsistencies in the canon is known within the fandom as the Sherlockian Game, among other names.
+The less intrusive and more elegant a proposed fix is, the better regarded it is.

 Genius Bonus: Holmes calling Maths Professor Moriarty "The Napoleon of Crime" gets a whole new dimension when you know that the original Napoleon Bonaparte's second career choice was mathematician.
 So in a way, he was the Moriarty of world leaders as well.